cscade/Ears/Readme.md

 port: [3333],			// Port to listen on
 verbose: [true]/false,	// Send listening messages to stdout
 messages: {				// Responses to requests
-	ok: 'ok\n',
+	ok: 'ok',
 	nok: 'NOT ok.
-Make sure to POST content-type: application/json with a "directive" and a "message".\n' }
+Make sure to POST content-type: application/json with a "directive" and a "message".'
+}
 ````